Patient advocates for the Academy

 - (potentially) attend other meetings or events to report on the work of the Academy

 The position of patient advocate is offered on a voluntary unpaid basis.
-Any travelling expenses incurred to attend meetings will be reimbursed in line with the charity’s Travel and Subsistence Policy.
+Any travelling expenses incurred to attend meetings are reimbursed in line with the charity’s Travel and Subsistence Policy.

-For further details on the role of a patient advocate please download and read the following documents.
+For further details on the role of a patient advocate please download and read the following documents, or contact Dr Caroline Sangan, Research Manager via email on firstname.lastname@example.org.